 During Colombian holidays the law requires that all Colombian employers give their employees a day off work.
 So, each year Colombian workers can be guaranteed at least 18 days off a year.
 Easter, on the other hand, has different criteria.
 Everyone takes off the week for Easter, and so businesses are closed for a week.
 Depending on when you travel to Colombia, you may travel during one of the 18 different holidays.

-According to Colombian law, the national anthem or Himno Nacional de la República de Colombia plays twice a day.
+According to Colombian law, the national anthem, or Himno Nacional de la República de Colombia plays twice a day.
 It plays once at 6 am and again at 6 pm.
-The law requires that TV broadcasts and radio stations do this every day.
+The law requires that public television broadcasts and radio stations do this every day.
 They have to follow a specific manner of how the national anthem plays too.

 It must play with the first chorus verse and, then it will play again.
 The national anthem plays in this way in all other public events such as sports or political campaigns.
 Since it plays so often, every Colombian citizen knows how to sing it.
 If you travel to Colombia, you will likely learn it and sing along too.
 Few countries will play their national anthem daily, making it yet another interesting fact about Colombia.

 The flag of Colombia is a significant symbol of national pride and identity, embodying the country’s history, values, and aspirations.
 The Colombian flag consists of three horizontal stripes.
 From top to bottom, the colors are: